Aspects of enumerative geometry with quadratic forms: Abstract

 \section{Abstract}

-Using the motivic stable homotopy category over a field $k$, a smooth projective variety $X$ over $k$ has an Euler characteristic $\chi^{cat}(X)$ in the Grothendieck-Witt ring $\GW(k)$.
-The rank of $\chi^{cat}(X)$ is the classical $\Z$-valued Euler characteristic, defined as the degree of the top Chern class of the tangent bundle of $X$.
+Using the motivic stable homotopy category over a field $k$, a smooth variety $X$ over $k$ has an Euler characteristic $\chi(X/k)$ in the Grothendieck-Witt ring $\GW(k)$.
+The rank of $\chi(X/k)$ is the classical $\Z$-valued Euler characteristic, defined using singular cohomology or \'etale cohomology, and the signature of $\chi(X/k)$ under a real embedding $\sigma:k\to \R$ gives the topological Euler characteristic of the real points $X^\sigma(\R)$.

-The search for Grothendieck-Witt valued ``Riemann-Hurwicz'' formulas relating a global invariant of a smooth projective total space $X$ with local invariants associated to the singularities of a map $f:X\to C$ to a curve was initiated by Kass and Wickelgren.

-We develop tools to compute $\chi^{cat}(X)$, assuming $k$ has characteristic $\neq2$. and apply these to refine some classical formulas in enumerative geometry, such as the Riemann-Hurwicz formula, to identities in $\GW(k)$; these formulas are closely related to those obtained by Kass and Wickelgren.
-We also compute $\chi^{cat}(X)$ for all odd dimensional $X$, as well as for all hypersurfaces in $\P^{n+1}_k$ defined by an equation of the form $\sum_{i=0}^{n+1}a_iX_i^m$; this latter includes the case of an arbitrary quadric hypersurface.
+We develop tools to compute $\chi(X/k)$, assuming $k$ has characteristic $\neq2$ and apply these to refine some classical formulas in enumerative geometry, such as formulas for the top Chern class of the dual, symmetric powers and tensor products of bundles, to identities for the Euler classes in Chow-Witt groups.
+We also refine the classical Riemann-Hurwitz formula to an identity in $\GW(k)$ and compute $\chi(X/k)$ for all hypersurfaces in $\P^{n+1}_k$ defined by a polynomial of the form $\sum_{i=0}^{n+1}a_iX_i^m$; this latter includes the case of an arbitrary quadric hypersurface.